dArkjON/Bitcore-BTX-RPC-Installer/README.md

 * x86_64-ubuntu-bionic
 * x86_64-ubuntu-artful

-# Download the execute the docker-ce installation script
+### Download and execute the docker-ce installation script

 Download and execute the automated docker-ce installation script - maintained by the Docker project.